benjjneb/decontam/README.md

 # decontam

-Contaminant identification from marker-gene and metagenomics data.
+Simple statistical identification of contaminants from marker-gene and metagenomics data.

 ## Documentation

 **An [introductory vignette](vignettes/decontam_intro.html) demonstrating how to use the decontam package to identify contaminants.**

-Coming soon: Full publication with benchmarking demonstrating how `decontam`inating your data removes reagent sequences, reduces batch effects, and prevents false-positive assocations.
+Coming soon: Full publication with benchmarking demonstrating how `decontam`-inating your data removes reagent sequences, reduces batch effects, and prevents false-positive assocations.

 ## Installation